Six people were injured when a small plane crashed into a Florida bridge, authorities say | News Channel 3-12

 Several feet away from the plane was a maroon-colored SUV, which appeared to have sustained extensive damage, the video shows, suggesting it may be the vehicle the plane struck when attempting to land.

-Huberman said he saw at least two people get out of the plane.
+Huberman said he saw at least two people get out of the plane, adding several people were put on stretchers by emergency personnel.

+Chad Raney, who shot another video of the accident, told CNN he had a boat at a marina next to the bridge and heard an explosion.
+He went up to see what happened and recorded the aftermath of the crash.
+His footage showed dark plumes of smoke rising above the aircraft.

+Following the crash, Miami-Dade Police said on Twitter Collins Avenue between 96 and 163 Street was closed in both directions, warning drivers to “expect heavy traffic delays and seek alternate routes.”

 The-CNN-Wire